-City of San Juan Bautista Initiatives Description of Initiative Economic and Employment Impacts Approximate Cost and Funding Source Status of Initiative Urgent Ongoi ng Initiatives Wastewater Treatment Services Compliance Project The City of San Juan Bautista is in the process of installing a six-mile wastewater force main that connects to the Hollister Regional Wastewater Treatment Plant.
+City of San Juan Bautista Initiatives Description of Initiative Economic and Employment Impacts Approximate Cost and Funding Source Status of Initiative Urgent Ongoing Initiatives Wastewater Treatment Services Compliance Project The City of San Juan Bautista is in the process of installing a six-mile wastewater force main that connects to the Hollister Regional Wastewater Treatment Plant.
 The initiative will place San Juan Bautista in sewer discharge compliance with EPA's wastewater discharge standards.
 Once connected, San Juan Bautista's existing treatment system will be decommissioned.
 Connecting San Juan Bautista's wastewater to the Hollister Regional Wastewater Treatment Plant will allow for the expansion of new residential and business connections, which will generate economic growth and new job creation.
-Installing a six-mile force main to connect the Hollister Treatment Plant is estimated to cost \$18 million.
-The San Juan Bautista's City Council unanimously approved a \$14.6 million bond for the wastewater project.
-The bond secured two loans totaling \$10.2 million, along with a \$4.3 million Department of Agriculture grant.
-The City of San Juan Bautista has accumulated more than \$800,000 in fines from the California State Water Resources Control Board for discharging high levels of sodium chloride and bacterial pollutants into the Pajaro River.
+Installing a six-mile force main that connects to the Hollister Treatment Plant is estimated to cost \$18 million.
+The San Juan Bautista's City Council unanimously approved a \$14.6 million bond for the wastewater project, which secured two loans totaling \$10.2 million, along with a \$4.3 million Department of Agriculture grant.
+The City of San Juan Bautista has accumulated more than \$800,000 in of California Water Resources Control Board fines for discharging high levels of sodium chloride and bacterial pollutants into the Pajaro River.
 The City has until December 2023 to become compliant with the EPA.
-The City has approved the new wastewater treatment plan and approved the EIR studies.
-The City is currently negotiating with the San Benito County Water District.
+A new wastewater treatment plan and approved the EIR studies have been approved and the city is currently negotiating with the San Benito County Water District.
 Develop A New Source of Clean Drinking Water for the City of San Juan Bautista The City of San Juan Bautista, the San Benito County Water District, and the West Hills Water Treatment Plant have formed a partnership to construct five miles of pipeline to transport new clean water needed to lower nitrate levels used by San Juan Bautista residents and businesses.
 The new clean water source allows the City of San Juan Bautista to comply with EPA standards.
-New clean water will also allow the City to permit more breweries and restaurants, which will attract visitor spending, create jobs, and contribute to the tax base.
+New clean water will also allow the City to permit more breweries and restaurants, attract new business investment, create jobs, and contribute to the tax base.
 Cost estimates for the pipeline range between \$12 and \$15 million.
 Seventy-five percent of the project costs will be funded by a low-interest loan from the USDA.
-The remainder will be funded by rate payers.
+Rate payers will fund the remaining costs.
 The initiative is in the advance stages of planning and engineering will proceed soon.
 Funding has been secured.